 - If the accident was caused by public or private infrastructure problems such as potholes that should not have existed, the injured party can seek damages from the responsible government body or property owner.

-Filing claims for compensation after a serious pedestrian accident can be extremely complicated, and having an experienced attorney on your side can make all the difference.
+Filing claims for compensation for a pedestrian hit by car settlement after a serious accident can be extremely complicated, and having an experienced attorney on your side can make all the difference.

-More often than not, the answer is to hire a personal injury attorney to represent your legal rights and pursue who is responsible for your injuries.
-A personal injury attorney has the experience to recognize the many and varied tricks insurance agents use to give accident victims lower settlements.
+More often than not, the answer is to hire a pedestrian accident attorney to represent your legal rights and pursue who is responsible for your injuries.
+This type of attorney has the experience to recognize the many and varied tricks insurance agents use to give accident victims lower settlements.
 Insurance agents can confuse the issues surrounding a pedestrian accident to the point where a victim will settle for a considerably lower amount than they should have.

 An attorney will review any settlement deal the insurance agency draws up and make sure that it covers the costs of all medical bills, pain, suffering, any loss of wages, emotional distress and costs of rehabilitation.
 Some victims may also need to be reimbursed for loss of quality of life depending upon the circumstances of the accident.